IBMStreams/sample.edge-mnist-notebook/README.md

 ### 2. Build and Deploy Micro-Edge Application
 1. Open the `build-edge-application.jupyter-py36` notebook in CP4D for editing and execution (click the pencil icon to the right of the notebook you want to edit).
-2. In the first code cell, be sure the Streams Instance name (`STREAMS_INSTANCE_NAME`) and the Event Streams topic (`EVENTSTREAMS_TOPIC`) are set appropriately to match your environment (Requirements 6 and 7, respectively, above).
+2. In the first code cell, be sure the Streams Instance name (`STREAMS_INSTANCE_NAME`) and the Event Streams/Kafka topic (`EVENTSTREAMS_TOPIC`) are set appropriately to match your environment (Requirements 6 and 7, respectively, above).
    Edit the cell if necessary.
 3. Execute each cell in the notebook.
-   - Be sure to enter your Event Streams credentials string in the fourth code cell when it prompts.
-This should have been acquired while setting up the Event Streams instance, above in Requirement 7.
+   - Be sure to enter your Event Streams/Kafka credentials string in the fourth code cell when it prompts.
+This should have been acquired while setting up the Event Streams or Kafka instance, above in Requirement 7.
 4. The last cell submits the build request and waits for the application image to finish building, which might take a while.
    - After successful completion, the application container image is available in the configured CP4D Docker registry, with the image name `edge-camera-classifier-app:v1`.